zacharygriffee/dagify/readme.md

 ### Once Subscriptions

-Subscribe once to automatically unsubscribe after the first update:
+Dagify supports one-time subscriptions via two interfaces: `subscribeOnce` and the `once` property.
+Both will automatically unsubscribe after the first emission.

+Using `subscribeOnce`:

 ```js
 import { createNode } from "dagify";